top of page

 Never under estimate the power of paint!
 We instantly injected a mood into the room by electing to paint all the trim and cabinets a deep aubergine color.
 To contrast this we opted to paint the backs of the bookcase a sky blue, creating an unexpected color combination.
 We wrapped all the walls in a textured striped wall covering that help emphasize the impressive volume of the room.
 The furnishings continue with deep saturated hues marked by by the indigo drapes and persimmon sofas.
 The Robert Indiana ‘Numbers 1-0’ artwork is a playful nod to pool table gaming aspect of the space and incorporate all colors used in the interior.

-Kampai - Elevated Dining Experience by Brad Krefman
+Kampai - Elevated Dining Experience

 The BK team is proud to share photos of our most recently completed project, Kampai in Jackson Hole, Wyoming.
 Designing a restaurant was a fun departure from our residential work and provided an opportunity to embrace an entirely different set design challenges.
 A true collaboration, we enjoyed working alongside a diverse team including architects, lighting and landscape designers to bring this project to life.
 Our primary goal was to compliment the cuisine and create a sensory experience through the design of the interiors.
 By incorporating a rich use of materials we worked on establishing a unique aesthetic that references the restaurant's alpine location with an underlying sense of Japanese warmth and Zen.